NaaeemMalik/my-Chromium-forks/chrome/browser/headless/README.md

-# Chromium’s new Headless mode
+# GTX Browser’s new Headless mode

-Headless Chromium allows running Chromium in a headless/server environment.
+Headless GTX Browser allows running GTX Browser in a headless/server environment.
-Expected use cases include loading web pages, extracting metadata (e.g., the DOM) and generating bitmaps from page contents — using all the modern web platform features provided by Chromium and Blink.
+Expected use cases include loading web pages, extracting metadata (e.g., the DOM) and generating bitmaps from page contents — using all the modern web platform features provided by GTX Browser and Blink.

 This directory hosts [the new Headless implementation](https://developer.chrome.com/articles/new-headless/), sharing browser code in `//chrome`.
 The old Headless was implemented as a